nhayward/revpit/user/pages/02.editors/megan-records/bio.md

 **What is your favorite book to reread, and why?**

 I’ve read the Harry Potter series more times than I remember (proud Ravenclaw here).
 It’s not a particularly creative or unique answer, but I’m owning it.
+(My love for the story and character hasn't changed, but I don't support JK due to her anti-trans actions and speech.
+I'm fully open to trans authors and welcome suggestions on how best to support them.)